avaz/machines/README.md

 ### Templates

-This brings a few shell templates to allow for custom and clean development.
+This configuration brings a few shell templates to allow for custom and clean development.
-To start a shell using one of the provided templates run:
+To start a shell using one of the provided templates, run:

 ```shell
 nix flake init -t  ~/.config/machines#node-dev